 40% of the fruit was fermented as whole-clusters with 60% gently de-stemmed in small (1.5 ton) open-top fermenters.
 Total skin and stem contact averaged 30 days (7 day cold soak, 2 + weeks of fermentation and 1 + week extended maceration).
 From the press, the wine was transferred directly into neutral barrel (10+ year old French oak), where it remained sur lie without sulfur until June, when it was gently racked for the first time and prepared for bottling in August.

 Block M is a windswept mesa on the west side of Melville's estate lying adjacent to their Terraces block.
 Sitting atop a sun exposed mesa with several feet of botella clay soil, the extremity of Block M is enhanced by the gravitational pull on three exposed sides forcing the roots to search deeper for sustenance.
 Block M is made up of equal amounts of clones 114 and 115.
 The lesser known 114 is lush, velvety and textural with an elegantly pliant internal core, while clone 115 delivers fruit at a higher pitch coupled with a more structurally pronounced personality.
 The marriage of these complementary components is what make Block M so complete.

 25% of the fruit was gently de-stemmed with 75% remaining as whole clusters.

 Pinot Noir Sandy's Sta Rita Hills

-The fruit was fermented in small (1.5 ton) open-top fermenters.
-Total skin and stem contact averaged 30 days (7 day cold soak, 2 + weeks of fermentation and 1 + week extended maceration).
-From the press, the wine was transferred directly into neutral French oak barrels (10-20 years old) where it remained sur lie with no sulfur until June, when it was gently racked for the first time and prepared for bottling in December.
+The fruit is fermented in small (1.5 ton) open-top fermenters.
+Total skin and stem contact averages 30 days.
+From the press, the wine is transferred directly into neutral French oak barrels (10-20 years old) where it remains sur lie with no sulfur until June, when it was gently racked for the first time and prepared for bottling in December.
 30% stem inclusion.